JRL-CARI-CNR-UNIBS/labauto_control_library/README.md

 ## Overview

-This repository contains a collection of MATLAB classes designed to facilitate the development and implementation of control systems for mechatronic applications.
+This repository contains a collection of Python classes designed to facilitate the development and implementation of control systems for mechatronic applications.

 ## Table of Contents
 - [Overview](#overview)